-If a subdivision will create lots averaging less than five acres in size, The subdivider shall submit evidence with the final plat indicating that either A. and B., below, or C., below, has been provided:
+The subdivider shall submit evidence with the final plat indicating that either A. and B., below, or C., below, has been provided:

-- Reservation and transfer of water rights: The subdivider shall reserve all ~~or a portion~~ of the water rights on the land to be subdivided and transfer these water rights to a single entity for use by landowners within the subdivision who have a legal right to the water; ~~Any remaining surface water rights from the land shall be reserved and severed;~~ and - Establish landowner's water use agreement: If the land to be subdivided is subject to a contract or interest in a public or private entity formed to provide for the use of a water right on the subdivision lots, the subdivider shall establish a landowner's water use agreement administered through a single entity.
+- A. Reservation and transfer of water rights: The subdivider shall reserve all of the water rights on the land to be subdivided and transfer these water rights to a single entity for use by landowners within the subdivision who have a legal right to the water; and - B. Establish landowner's water use agreement: If the land to be subdivided is subject to a contract or interest in a public or private entity formed to provide for the use of a water right on the subdivision lots, the subdivider shall establish a landowner's water use agreement administered through a single entity.
 This agreement must specify how the water rights will be administered and describe the rights and responsibilities of landowners within the subdivision who have a legal right and access to the water; or

-C. All rights reserved and severed and granted to the City: All surface water rights and/or ditch shares shall be reserved and severed from the land proposed for subdivision and granted to the City.
+C. All rights severed and granted to the City: All surface water rights and/or ditch shares shall be severed from the land proposed for subdivision and granted to the City.